Gold Futures: Further correction on the cards

-Open interest in gold futures markets resumed the uptrend and went up by around 13.2K contracts on Wednesday, the largest single day build since February 17 according to preliminary readings from CME Group.
-Volume, instead, reversed three consecutive daily builds and shrank by nearly 100K contracts.
+Open interest in gold futures markets rose by around 15.7K contracts on Friday and partially reversed the previous pullback, according to advanced figures from CME Group.
+On the other hand, volume shrank for the third session in a row, this time by nearly 44K contracts.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.